Henderson, No. 20 Boise State hang on for 31-24 win over CSU

 FORT COLLINS, Colo.
+(AP) — Curtis Weaver knows his Boise State history.
+The Broncos’ outside linebacker knows how hard it is to earn a footnote in that history.

+That’s why Weaver takes great pride in his team earning their place in that storied history.

-(AP) — Jaylon Henderson accounted for three scores, defensive tackle David Moa came up with a big late sack and No. 20 Boise State beat Colorado State 31-24 on Friday to finish undefeated in Mountain West conference play for the first time.
+Jaylon Henderson accounted for three scores, defensive tackle David Moa came up with a big late sack and No. 20 Boise State beat Colorado State 31-24 on Friday to finish undefeated in Mountain West play for the first time.

+This version of Boise State (11-1, 8-0 MW, No. 20 CFP) will go into the books as the program’s first one to run through Mountain West regular-season play unbeaten.
+The Broncos have finished the conference portion of their schedule with one loss five times since joining the league in 2011.

+“They’ve accomplished something that’s pretty special,” Boise State coach Bryan Harsin said.

-Henderson ran for a short score early in the fourth to give Boise State some breathing room.
+Henderson had another big game for Boise State.
+He ran for a short score early in the fourth to give Boise State some breathing room.
 He also threw two TD passes, giving him eight over the past three games as he fills in for banged-up starter Hank Bachmeier and backup Chase Cord.

 Garrett Collingham hauled in one of Henderson’s TD passes and ran in another as the Broncos head into the league’s championship game with a head of steam.
 They host Hawaii next Saturday.